 Our widening participation programme takes art learning into the community and our in-reach programme means that bursaries are created which further widen our reach.”

 Isabel H Langtry was born in Lagos, Nigeria, her Spanish and British heritage are an essential part of her cultural DNA.

 She studied at the Faculty of Art and Design at Hull University and then at the celebrated Advanced Course at St Martin’s School of Art, London.

 Her early work emphasised her interest in Megaliths, Iberian, Mesoamerican and African artworks and the search for form and meaning.
 These developed with a structural emphasis focusing on the relationship between shapes and the lines those shapes made.
 Later a range of works developed which fused these areas of investigation.

 Her first major exhibition was held at the Whitechapel Education Gallery London.

 Following her appointment as lead artist for StudioE Architect’s new building in Brook Green, London, I H Langtry’s work became more monumental, partly in response to the series of significant commissions.

 Her objectives as a sculptor are to produce large-scale works for public spaces with the aim of bringing communities together creating new heritage and communal memories.
-Her series of 2.5 metre works have been exhibited on Hampstead Heath.
-Public works are permanently installed in Beijing Olympic Park China, West London, Camden in North London, the Tramuntana Mountains of Mallorca and Camden, London, other works are in process.
+Her series of large scale works have been exhibited on Hampstead Heath.
+Public works are permanently installed in Beijing Olympic Park China, West London, Camden in North London, the Tramuntana Mountains of Mallorca, Riyahd, Santiago Chile, Istria, Galicia Spain, other works are in process.

 I H Langtry works collaboratively with architects, scientists and other creative partners.